YukonWRB/YGwater/tests/testthat/_snaps/aq_upload.md

        Your request was completed:
       337 points were appended out of the 337 that were in the provided dataset.
-      The points were appended to the timeseries Air Temp.Temperature at location TEST 2023-12-12 18:51:13.219372 UTC
+      The points were appended to the timeseries Air Temp.Temperature at location TEST.
       $appended
       [1] 337